mochi-hpc-experiments/platform-configurations/ANL/Aurora/README.md

 Process placement
 -----------------

-Aurora nodes have 2 sockets, each with 52 cores, however core 0 and rank 52 should be avoided as they may run service processes.
+Aurora nodes have 2 sockets, each with 52 cores, however core 0 and core 52 should be avoided as they may run service processes.
 Hence, 102 cores are available in total.
 To bind ranks to the proper cores, use `--cpu-bind list:...` with an explicit list of comma-separated cores for every column-separated rank.